pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 might not have build CRDs installed, such as a Cartographer workload.
 In these cases, 403 and 404 errors might be false positives.

-You might receive the following error messages as these resources may not be required for your specific TAP profile.
+You might receive the following error messages because these resources might not be required for your specific Tanzu Application Platform profile.
 These error messages are known issues:

 - `Access error when querying cluster CLUSTER_NAME for resource KUBERNETES_RESOURCE_PATH (status: 401).
 Contact your administrator.`
 - `Access error when querying cluster CLUSTER_NAME for resource KUBERNETES_RESOURCE_PATH (status: 403).
 Contact your administrator.`